 The truth is, if the level of love I had for myself was -100% before, now, it feels like, 20%.
 That’s a massive improvement.

 My anger towards myself, and my parents for the way they are, have turned into compassion – that they’re human and were raised in their own ways, and will go through lessons in life like all human beings do.
-At the end of the day, I want them to be as happy and as peaceful as they can be.
+They can only teach me the way they know life… And at the end of the day, I want them to be as happy and as peaceful as they can be.
 I don’t even know what they went through in their life to become the way they are, let alone judge them.
 I love them very very much.

 I will lovingly wallow in my fear as well.
 I will swim in it, embrace it, and let it go once I understand it.
 The process of growth will continue no matter what, and the speed depends on the level of love and acceptance I have for myself.
 Although I can’t say that I am now a kind person towards myself and others, I can say that getting to know myself this much more has increased the love in my heart tremendously.
 This was only made possible through the grace of my Guru, Sri Sri Poonamji.

 A few days ago actually.
 Make-up-less.
 (This is a good day.
 On a day that I start hating and blaming myself, it is much much duller.)

 Thank you, Guruji, for everything, for showing me ‘me’ and a different way of life, a way that honors the truth, and brings love to me.
 A way of life that will allow me to share it with the people around me.

 Thank you to all of my friends from Omrit for the love and support, and thank you to all of my friends and colleagues that stood by all of my struggles, even if you weren’t at all aware of them.
 Om.